muratk5n/thirdwave/en/README.md

 ---

-Similar to involuntery manslaughter, on a wide scale..
-People get punished for involuntery manslaughter.
+Similar to involuntary manslaughter, on a wide scale..
+People get punished for involuntary manslaughter.
 Driver hits pedestrian while drunk can get punishment.

 ---

-I wonder how much trouble an official acceptance of a covid lab-leak conclusion can cause.
+Curious how much trouble an official acceptance of a covid lab-leak conclusion can cause.
 US could be liable for some stuff..
 It's like you killed over 5 million people, akin to dropping a tactical nuke on a city.
 Is it enough to throw Fauci under the bus as some kind of